adiozdaniel/realtime-forum/backend/README.md

 The forum allows registered users to upload images to their respective posts.
 The image should not exceed 20 MB in size.
 Formats allowed are JPEG, SVG, PNG, and GIF.

+Registered users can also upload profile images and/or edit their profile images.

 ### Notes:

 - The "created posts" and "liked posts" filters are only available to registered users.